yilingkuo/server/README.md

 * And to fit the same content on different size of device are not easy.
 As so, the user guide in `HELP` button needs more work digging into proper `css` style.

 ### About server and database
-* Without Database quesry support, the comparing or filtering iis more complex without constraint check.
+* Without Database quesry support, the comparing or filtering is more complex without constraint check.
 * As Node.js Express Framework use `app.use(express.static(__dirname));` allow us get static file on ubuntu server.
 The AJAX action are easier achieved.